 Health data, that can include maternity leave, disability records or even the results of an eye-test conducted at work using display screens is extremely sensitive.
-It’s important that you only collect what you need.
+It’s important that employers only collect what they need.

-In general, only collect health information if it’s needed to:
+In general, health information should only be collected if it’s needed to: